King Street, Hamilton, Ontario: Pantages Theatre

 The Pantages Theatre opened up in 1921 on King Street, (between Catharine Street and Mary Street), with a seating capacity of 3,500 made it the largest theatre in Canada at the time.
 In 1930 it was renamed The Palace Theatre.
 It closed down in 1972.
 Hamilton one time was home to many Grand Theatres, all of which are no longer in existence.
 These include, Grand Opera House (James Street North), Savoy Theatre (Merrick Street), Temple Theatre (behind the Terminal Building on King Street), Lyric Theatre (Mary Street) and The Loews Theatre renamed later to The Capitol (King Street East).

 The Delta

 In 1925 the first traffic lights in Canada went into operation at the Delta.
 (11 June 1925).

 McMaster University

 McMaster University moved to Hamilton, Ontario from Toronto in 1930, thanks to the efforts of Thomas McQuesten.

 Christ the King Cathedral

 Christ the King Cathedral, is a Roman Catholic church in Hamilton, Ontario Canada.
 The Cathedral was consecrated on December 19, 1933.
-The cathedral is perched atop a hill overlooking Highway 403 leading in towards the rest of Hamilton and one travelling towards Oakville, Missisauga and Toronto.
+The cathedral is perched atop a hill overlooking Highway 403 leading in towards the rest of Hamilton and one travelling towards Oakville, Mississauga and Toronto.